 Snow Leopard Habitat

 The snow leopard’s habitat is a wonderful blend of rough mountain landscapes, steep cliffs, and wide alpine/alpine meadows.
-These mysterious cats are found between 3000 meters to 5500 meters in elevation, perfectly adapted to the high-altitude environment of Dolpo.
-This rocky and rough ambiance provides the perfect opportunity for hunting where they prey on animals like blue sheep and Himalayan Thar, where they thrive.
+These mysterious cats are found between 3000 meters and 5500 meters in elevation, perfectly adapted to the high-altitude environment of Dolpo.
+This rocky and rough ambiance provides the perfect opportunity for hunting, where they prey on animals like blue sheep and Himalayan Thar, where they thrive.
 The cold, dry climate features long winters and short summers that shape the environment to be arid and deserted with selective vegetation.
 The majestic cat takes advantage of these natural features to blend in with their surroundings and hide themselves from their prey, making them expert ambush hunters.

 Even though Snow Leopards are not as violent as other animals, each one maintains a distinct territory.
 Male Snow Leopards typically have a home range that occasionally overlaps with that of the females.
 The area of the territory of Snow Leopard differs according to the availability of the prey; where prey is abundant, they have a smaller home range compared to where there is less availability of prey.
-The home range of a Snow Leopard is between 12-39 KM2.
+The home range of a Snow Leopard is between 12-39 km².
 Snow Leopards are nomadic as they travel frequently in search of prey.
 They leave markings in their territory that prevent other Snow Leopards from moving in.
 Dolpo is a perfect habitat for snow leopards, who are elusive cats that like environments with lots of cover and unobstructed views of their prey.
 Almost 120 snow leopards inhabit the highlands of the Dolpo, making the region a suitable place to see them.
 A few settlements in the Upper Dolpo region, including Saladang, Bhijer, and Simen, can provide a base from which one might get a glimpse of these amazing animals.

 Snow Leopard’s Life Cycle